 With Quantitative Reliability Optimization (QRO), your facility can take the next step in achieving facility-wide reliability objectives.
-QRO is a new dynamic reliability approach that bridges existing first principles reliability models with new data science, multi-variate analysis and system-based optimization to drive improved facility performance balancing availability, process safety, and spending performance.
+QRO is a new dynamic reliability approach that bridges the existing first principle’s reliability models with new data science, multi-variate analysis, and system-based optimization.
+This combination improves facility performance, balancing availability, process safety, and spending performance.

 QRO is comprised of four elements: Asset Risk Analysis (ARA), the Lifetime Variability Curve (LVC), Forecasting System Availability, and Reliability Simulation and Performance Optimization.
 The cornerstone of QRO is the ARA.

 ARAs integrate industry-leading engineering principles, field execution tasks, and measured data to quantify uncertainty and optimize all tasks and spending at a facility.
 ARAs create a causal link between assets’ functions, failure modes, and failure mechanisms to identify the reliability and maintenance tasks needed to mitigate failures and reduce uncertainty.
 As a result, you will be better able to streamline the deployment of limited resources and help facilities achieve a strong return on investment.